GAD-7 (Generalized Anxiety Disorder Screener)

 Jump to section

 The GAD-7 is a 7-item self-report questionnaire used to screen for and assess the severity of generalized anxiety disorder (GAD).
-It is one of the most commonly used tools in mental health, primary care, and integrated care settings for monitoring anxiety symptoms over time.
+It is widely used in primary care and behavioral health settings and is suitable for both initial assessment and symptom monitoring.

-Recommended Frequency: Every 2–4 weeks during treatment; at intake or when anxiety symptoms emerge
+Recommended Frequency: Every 2–4 weeks during active treatment, or as clinically indicated for routine anxiety screening or follow-up.

 About the GAD-7